gitops-cp4d/non-olm-cp4d-gitops/readme.md

     ```
     This script will:
     - Check the OpenShift environment and prerequisites
-    - Update the Git repository address for Argo application manifest
     - Process and substitute all parameters in manifests
     - Push the updated manifests to the remote repository
     - Apply bootstrap manifests (such as namespaces, RBAC for Argo, health-checks)